Congress of the Union: Structure

-Elections

-The Congress of the Union (Congreso de la Unión) has two chambers.
-The Chamber of Deputies (Cámara de Diputados) has 500 members, each elected for a three-year term, 300 of whom are elected in single-seat constituencies by plurality, with the remaining 200 members elected by proportional representation in 5 multi-state, 40-seat constituencies.
-The 200 PR-seats are distributed generally without taking account the 300 plurality-seats (parallel voting), but since 1996 a party cannot get more seats overall than 8% above its result for the PR-seats (a party must win 42% of the votes for the PR-seats to achieve an overall majority).
+The 200 PR seats are distributed generally without taking into account the 300 plurality seats (parallel voting).
+Since 1996, however, a party cannot get more seats overall than 8% above its result for the PR seats (a party must win 42% of the votes for the PR seats to achieve an overall majority).

 There are two exceptions to that rule.
-A party can lose only PR-seats by that rule (not plurality-seats).
-Also, a party cannot get more than 300 seats overall (even if it has more than 52% of the votes for the PR-seats).
+A party can lose only PR seats by that rule (not plurality seats).
+Also, a party cannot get more than 300 seats overall (even if it has more than 52% of the votes for the PR seats).